silo-finance/silo-contracts-v2/certora/docs/source/valid_states.rst

 Setup notes
 -----------
-* Summarized :solidity:`ISiloOracle.quote` as using a constant price of 1 -- a
-  simplification.
 * Summarized :solidity:`ShareToken._afterTokenTransfer` as constant.
 This is an **under-approximation** since it simply ignores all side-effects of this function.
   However leaving the call to :solidity:`IHookReceiver` unresolved caused havoc issues.